sapegin/tamia/Readme.md

 ## Workflow

-I use Webpack to bundle JavaScript and Stylus.
+I use Webpack-based [tamia-build](https://github.com/tamiadev/tamia-build) to bundle JavaScript and CSS.

-For CSS I use kinda [BEM](http://bem.info/) light methodology—[OPOR](http://blog.sapegin.me/all/opor-methodology) (One Page of Rules).
+For CSS I use [CSS Modules](https://github.com/css-modules/css-modules) with [cssnext](http://cssnext.io/).

 And then I use [shipit](https://github.com/sapegin/shipit) to deploy a site to a server from GitHub or BitBucket or using rsync.

 ## Definitions: blocks, components, modules

-**Block** is an independent entity with some appearance (Stylus).
+**Block** is an independent entity with some appearance.
 You could read more about blocks [on bem.info](http://bem.info/method/definitions/).

 **Component** is a JavaScript “class” inherited from `tamia.Component` base “class”.
 You could mix blocks and components in any same combination.

 **Module** is combination of block (appearance) and component (behaviour) that can be used on many sites.
 Some modules have only blocks, some modules have default skin that you can disable if you want.

-## Stylus Bootstap
+## CSS Bootstap

-It’s a base CSS rules (like [Normalize.css](https://necolas.github.io/normalize.css/) but quite different) and a lot of useful Stylus mixins:
+It has base CSS rules (like [Normalize.css](https://necolas.github.io/normalize.css/)) and some sane default styles for typography, etc.

-* Fluid grid.
-* Images with Retina support.
-* Links with three types of underlining: text-decoration, border-bottom and linear-gradient.
-* Media query helpers.
-* Sticky footer.
-* Debug helpers.
-* Lot of useful mixins.

 ## Component Base Class